openalea/StructureAnalysis/stat_tool/doc/user/histogram.rst

 Merging
 -------

 the following examples illustrates the usage of the :func:`¬openalea.stat_tool.data_transform.Merge` function.
-See also Figure `fig_merging`_ for the output plots.
+See also Figure :ref:`fig_merging` for the output plots.

 .. doctest::